Companies continually search for ways to increase productivity and profitability. Most gains come from:

 Most compressed air systems offer efficiencies between 3.2 and 4.0 scfm/ibhp.
 Therefore, reducing demand by 3.2 to 4.0 scfm reduces input power by one bhp.
 The corresponding saving would be $1.00/hp/day, or $365 annually, if the energy rate is $0.05 per kWh.

 A lower dew point helps ensure that liquid water won't appear in the compressed air system, which may avoid the need to install expensive and complex desiccant dryers.
 A pressure/flow controller maintains the lower header pressure setpoint by expanding stored air.
 The expansion process increases the capacity of air to hold moisture, just as compression reduces it.
-For example, when a pressure/flow controller expands air from 125 psi / 38 degrees Fahrenheit dew point to 80 psi, the pressure dew point drops to 30 degrees fahrenheit.
-However, the exact magnitude of the dew point reduction is also a function of the system configuration.
+For example, when a pressure/flow controller expands air from 125 psi 38 F dew point to 80 psi, the pressure dew point drops to 30 F. However, the exact magnitude of the dew point reduction is also a function of the system configuration.

 For example, the part-load efficiency of many rotary screw compressor operating modes relates directly to the amount of system storage.
 In addition, compressor manufacturers impose a minimum load/unload cycle time to prevent mechanical failure.
 For compressors operating in load/unload mode, a good guideline is a minimum of 10 gallons of storage for every cfm of capacity in the largest trim compressor.
 Assuming a 10-psi control band, using this approach to size the control storage provides reasonable compressor efficiency and a minimum load/unload cycle time of four minutes.
 Additionally, the control storage should have the capacity, within the available differential, to support the system through the largest event (normally the failure of the largest compressor) without loss of header pressure.
 In systems with large events, this may require supplementing the control storage with high-pressure offline storage.

-Downstream, also called general or header storage, controls the rate of pressure change in the distribution header, which gives the pressure/flow controller and trim compressors time to respond to an event.
-To be effective, general storage must be located strategically so that high-flow rate applications can access it during each cycle.
+General storage: Downstream, also called general or header storage, controls the rate of pressure change in the distribution header, which gives the pressure/flow controller and trim compressors time to respond to an event.
+To be effective, general storage must be located strategically so that high flow rate applications can access it during each cycle.
 Otherwise, the event will draw down the volume in the header, producing unacceptable pressure variations.

 In addition, secondary storage improves equipment performance, protects critical equipment and processes during power outages, and averages the demand from intermittent events over time.
 For example, in paper mills, secondary storage protects paper machine felts and wires while the paper machine coasts to a stop during a power outage.
 Also, secondary storage can support air padding from storage rather than from online horsepower or by starting another compressor.
 Using secondary storage to overcome pressure differentials on production equipment often increases productivity and reduces waste.